Draft Specification v0.1

 Content

-Articles, media, and resources.
+Articles, podcasts, video, courses, and more.
 Created and hosted by the publisher.

 Layer 2